Updated: Jan 26

 Exploratory testing is probably one of the most efficient and effective testing methods for Agile teams to use.
 Exploratory testing differs from all other testing methods, as it requires a different state of mind.

 In exploratory testing, the test design, learning, and actual testing are parallel.
 This is the opposite of all other test methods, which separate these activities into different phases, from learning to design and test execution.

 Today, where the Agile frameworks are more popular than ever before, testers have less room to work with comprehensive test documentation and weeks of planning.
 To stay relevant, testers must meet this challenge and master lightweight test approaches, including risk-based testing and exploratory testing.

 Exploratory testing and Agile

-Exploratory testing is one of the most important testing practices for Agile teams.
+Exploratory testing is one of the most crucial testing practices for Agile teams.
 In Agile software development, the team bases most of their test strategy on automated frameworks that minimize technical debt and automate the regression tests.

-Exploratory testing is the perfect solution to this, as it is not based on heavy testing documentation but on the critical thinking and creativity of the testers.
-The exploration process is done on the critical flows of the application and changed based on the information generated during the process.
+Exploratory testing is the perfect solution to this, as it is not based on heavy testing documentation but the critical thinking and creativity of the testers.
+The exploration process is done on the vital flows of the application and changed based on the information generated during the process.
 When using exploration sessions, the tester is free from the constraints of test scripts and can reveal unintended consequences of poor coding and design practices not considered in advance.